decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Edit your scene

-To edit a scene, we recommend using an IDE like [Visual Studio Code](https://code.visualstudio.com/).
-An IDE helps you create scenes a lot faster and with less errors, as it marks errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
+To edit scenes, we recommend using a source code editor like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
+An editor like this helps you create scenes a lot faster and with less errors, as it marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
+With Visual Studio Code you can even click on an object to see the full definition of its class.

 See [scene content guide]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-21-scene-content-guide %}) for simple instructions about adding content to your scene.